fenli/SourceryBuildPlugin/README.md

 ```

 > All auto provided arguments will be ignored if specified in the argfile.
+> See table below for the provided ENV variable that can be used on `.sourcery.argfile` file.

 ### With configuration file
 Create `.sourcery.yml` in the target source directory and it will be used instead of auto provided arguments.
 Read more regarding this format [here](https://krzysztofzablocki.github.io/Sourcery/usage.html).
 Sample of valid `.sourcery.yml`: